sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

     was a compatibility liability)
 -   Incremental compiler: properly track `abstract override` modifier.
     (gh-726)
--   Incremental compiler: do not normalize types in the api extraction phase. (gh-736)
+-   Incremental compiler: do not normalize types in the API extraction phase. (gh-736)
 -   Ivy cache: account for `localOnly` when cache subclass overrides `isChanging`